neynt/dotfiles3/README.md

 ### Installing

-To symlink a file or directory to this repo's directory:
+`install.sh` lets you symlink a single dotfile at a time.

 ```
 $ ./install.sh .vimrc